dieterich-lab/Baltica/docs/proj-config.md

-# Baltica project configuration:
+# Baltica project configuration

 Baltica requires a project configuration file as input.
 For a template see [here](https://raw.githubusercontent.com/dieterich-lab/Baltica/master/baltica/config.yml).
 For a programmatic solution to generate the configuration, use the script [baltica/write_new_config.R](https://github.com/dieterich-lab/Baltica/blob/8bc5fe5f71e948b3971ea5db5f1456b2d9e2f838/baltica/write_new_config.R).
 Method specific parameters are detailed in the [Workflow implementation](workflows.md) page.

 !!! warning
    Baltica project requires that configuration been update.
 Users should use the full path to files.
 The sample names for the `samples` parameters uses a underscore (\_) to separate the sample name and replicate number, like in mix\_1, so the sample should not contain spaces or underscores.

 !!! note
-    The `Required` column flags parameters without default.
+    The `Required` column flags parameters without a default value.

 ## General parameters description